Genome Technology Center

 New Sequencing Technologies

 To best serve the research community, we’re continually evaluating novel technologies and acquiring new instruments.
-We can now conduct 800-cell high-throughput single-cell RNA-seq on the C1™ Auto Prep System from Fluidigm, and offer all single-cell RNA-seq and structural variants using the 10x Genomics Chromium™ System.
-We have also recently acquired an Illumina HiSeq 4000 population-level high-throughput sequencer.
+We offer a full range of single-cell RNA-seq solutions, including the 10x Genomics Chromium™ System and the 1CellBio InDrop™ System.
+We have an Illumina NovaSeq 6000, a population-level high-throughput sequencer, and offer long-read technologies, including a PacBio Sequel and the Oxford Nanopore PromethION (beta testing).
 We offer full support for all platforms.

 To access sequencing results, you need approval from the relevant principal investigator and an account from the administrators of NYU's high-performance computing facility.
 Please ask the principal investigator to email email@example.com, indicating approval for your access and stating whether the access will be for one run or all of the runs from the lab.